-Note that when QSAM is used, punch error correction on the IBM 2540 Card Read Punch is automatically performed only for data sets using three or more buffers without the chained scheduling feature.
+Punch error correction on the IBM 2540 Card Read Punch is not performed when using MVS.

 The 3525 Card Punch accepts only format-F records for print data sets and for associated data sets.
 Other record formats are allowed for the read data set, the punch data set, and the interpret punch data set.
 See OS and OS/VS Programming Support for the IBM 3505 Card Reader and IBM 3525 Card Punch for more information on programming for the 3525 Card Punch.